RubixML/ML/README.md

 $estimator = new KNearestNeighbors(3, new Euclidean());
 ```

+The first hyper-parameter that K Nearest Neighbors accepts is the number of nearest neighbors (*k*) to consider when making a prediction.
+The second parameter is the distance kernel that determines how distance is measured within the model.

-Now that we've chosen and instantiated an Estimator and our Dataset object is ready to go, it is time to train our model and use it to make some predictions.
-We're almost to the good stuff, so hang in there!
+Now that we've chosen and instantiated an Estimator and our Dataset object is ready to go, we are ready to train the model and use it to make some predictions.

 ### Training and Prediction
 Training is the process of feeding the Estimator data so that it can learn the parameters of the model that best minimize some cost function.
 A *cost function* is a function that measures the performance of a model during training.
 The lower the cost, the better the model fits the training data.
 The overall way in which each Estimator *learns* is based on the underlying algorithm which has been implemented under the hood.
-As mentioned earlier, hyper-parameters allow the user to modify the way that the Estimator is trained.

-Passing the Labeled Dataset object we created earlier, we can train our K Nearest Neighbors estimator simply like so:
+Passing the Labeled Dataset object we created earlier, we can train our K Nearest Neighbors classifier like so:
 ```php
 ...
 $estimator->train($dataset);
 ```

-For our 100 sample training set, this should only take a matter of a few microseconds, but larger datasets with higher dimensions and more sophisticated Estimators can take much longer.
+For our 100 sample example training set, this should only take a matter of microseconds, but larger datasets with higher dimensionality and more sophisticated Estimators can take much longer.
 Once the Estimator has been fully trained, we can feed in some unknown samples to see what the model predicts.
 Turning back to out example problem, suppose that we went out and collected 5 new data points from our friends using the same questions we asked the couples we interviewed for our training set.
 We could make predictions on whether they will stay married or get divorced by taking their answers as features and running them in an Unlabeled dataset through the trained Estimator's `predict()` method.
 ```php
 use Rubix\ML\Dataset\Unlabeled;